 With international travel restricted and interstate travel discouraged, Californians are looking for a way to escape and finding an ideal option just 22 miles away.
 The answer to “Is Catalina open?” is a resounding – but slightly qualified “Yes!”

-Nearly all of the island’s many activities are available with limited or no restrictions.
-Most restaurants are also open, serving food to go as well as outdoors – including on Avalon’s beaches.
+Some of the island’s many activities are available.
+Many restaurants are also open, serving food to go.
 Because the island is part of Los Angeles County, visitors should expect to comply with any health restrictions enforced on the mainland, including mask wearing.

-Now that you know Catalina Island is open, here are five things to do when you get here.
+Now that you know Catalina Island is open, here are five things to do — either when you get here or after the current restrictions are lifted.
+We recommend advance reservations for all activities.
+Availability subject to current health restrictions.

 Zipline: This exciting adventure continues to be one of the most popular things to do on Catalina.
 With five high-flying lines above Descanso Canyon, the Catalina Zip Line Eco Tour provides about two hours of excitement that are sure to be a high light of your getaway.
 Reservations are a must as this activity often sells out.